Tire Removal/Replacement Ideas

 The slip knot tightens when pulled from one end of the paracord and releases when pulled from the opposite end.
 Tie a fixed loop at each end to pull the paracord from.
 Tie a single fixed knot by one loop to identify the loop end to pull to tighten the slip knot and pull up the tire bead with.
 Depending upon the severity of the air gap you are trying to minimize, one length of paracord alone may suffice.

 The Vine Lance

-I made the Vine Lance so I didn’t have to bend or kneel down to cut vines at ground level using traditional pruning shears or branch loppers and to reach, severe and pull out vines growing deep within shrubbery and on trees.
+I made the Vine Lance so I didn’t have to bend or kneel down to cut vines at ground level using traditional pruning shears or branch loppers and to reach, sever and pull out vines growing deep within shrubbery and on trees.

 I attached an old kitchen knife to a wooden pole using the existing holes in the knife tang.
 I used a small grinder (Dremel tool) to cut a notch in the knife’s blade near the tip.
 The Vine Lance is lightweight (15 oz.) and very effective at cutting and chopping vines and light brush at ground level or up to 10 feet or more above ground.
 The thin blade easily slides between the vine and the tree branch or trunk that it is attached to.

 Your almost done trimming the lawn and you run out of trimmer line!
 At this point you’re tired, hot and really don’t want to walk back to the garage to refill the trimmer spool.
 Yes, it has happened to me all too often so this is what I’ve come up with to save some time:

 I attach a spare roll of pre-cut trimmer line to my trimmers using two 1-1/2″ PVC pipe clips.

 Cut 3/4″ pieces of the PVC pipe and then cut an open slit on one side.
 Sand or file the sharp corners in the slit.
 The clips are weatherproof and never get lost.